bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The response Bundle is similarly structured to the request, populating and echoing back the results of each contained Bundle.
 The only difference is that OperationOutcome SHALL also be included for each collection-Bundle for acknowledgement and error messages - and a Bundle with a single OperationOutcome to cover the situation where the batch wasn't processed due to validation or non-business errors.

+The Batch interface is only available on PLR's FTP interface, not web services, at this time.

-#### Query
+#### Query Part 1 - Operations
 PLR FHIR has defined a set of FHIR Operations to search for Providers and Facilities.
-These are the only queries that are supported by PLR.
-RESTful queries on the support resources are not allowed.
 Operations are designed for searches where the server needs to play an active role in preparing the responses.
 In PLR's case, the server would need to include resources that make up the full Provider and additionally return related Providers or Facilities.
-Queries using PractitionerRole and OrganizationAffiliation are not permitted and unnecessary.

 The two query operations are:

-* $entityQuery - used to return the full [Provider](OperationDefinition-bc-entity-practitioner-query.html) or [organization](OperationDefinition-bc-entity-organization-query.html) or [Facility](OperationDefinition-bc-entity-location-query.html) without following relationships
+* $entityQuery - used to return the full [Individual](OperationDefinition-bc-entity-practitioner-query.html) or [Organization](OperationDefinition-bc-entity-organization-query.html) or [Facility](OperationDefinition-bc-entity-location-query.html) without following relationships
-* $extendedQuery - used to return the full [Provider](OperationDefinition-bc-extended-practitioner-query.html) or [organization](OperationDefinition-bc-extended-organization-query.html) or [Facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced Providers or facilities
+* $extendedQuery - used to return the full [Individual](OperationDefinition-bc-extended-practitioner-query.html) or [Organization](OperationDefinition-bc-extended-organization-query.html) or [Facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced Individuals, Organizations or Facilities

 The syntax for the $entityQuery operation is:

-* GET /resource/id/$entityQuery to retrieve a specific Provider or Facility where the id is known
+* GET /resource/<id>/$entityQuery to retrieve a specific Provider or Facility where the id is known
 * GET /resource/$entityQuery?param1&param2&... to search for a Provider or Facility with search parameters instead of an id

 Although PLR supports many different types of identifiers, the resource id is the identifier assigned by PLR when the resource is created, internally called the IPC for Providers and IFC for Facilities.
 This id is always returned in the response and should be persisted by the requestor.
-To search for other identifiers stored in PLR and attached to Providers or Facilities, the search parameter 'identifier' should be used.
+To search for other identifiers stored in PLR and attached to Providers or Facilities, the search parameter 'identifier' and 'identifier-type' should be used.

-The parameters for the $entityQuery operation will be the search parameters listed below.
+The parameters for the $entityQuery operation will be the search parameters listed further below.

 The syntax for the $extendedQuery operation is: